torwager/ComputationalFoundations/CompFound/mixedfx1_intro.md

 Here is a guide to Wilkinson notation for a number of common structures:
 ![Wilkinson](images/wilkinsonnotation.png)

+[This page](https://www.mathworks.com/help/stats/wilkinson-notation.html) on Wilkinson notation is also really helpful!

 For more on crossed and nested random effects, see the Clapham mixed effects video on Youtube: